GOFS-lite/GOFS-lite/reference.md

 * REQUIRED - The file or the field MUST be included in the dataset, and a value MUST be provided in the field for each record.
 * OPTIONAL - The file or the field MAY be omitted from the dataset, and a value MAY be omitted in the field for any record.
 * Conditionally REQUIRED - The file or the field is REQUIRED under certain conditions, which are outlined in the file or field description.
 Outside of these conditions, the file or the field is OPTIONAL.
+* Conditionally OPTIONAL - The file or the field is OPTIONAL under certain conditions, which are outlined in the file or field description.
+Outside of these conditions, the file or the field is forbidden.

 ### Field Types